| Venue: | PARCO FACTORY Parco Factory Shibuya Parco Part 1/6F |

 ※Unauthorized use of images is strictly prohibited.

-★New book
+★New publication

 - ●"Nancy Seki Zen Hanko 5147" (Aspect) 3,990 yen